AEnterprise/Outboard/readme.md

 The list of bad names is separate per server.

 Configuring this list is done with the ``blacklist`` command.
-``blacklist show`` will print a list of everything currently on the list

 ``blacklist add`` will add something to the list (``!blacklist add this is an offencive name`` will add ``this is an offencive name`` to the list)
 If you later want to remove something just replace ``add`` with ``remove`` (``!blacklist remove this is an offencive name``)